graphiti-api/graphiti/guides/why.md

 APIs.
 This wasn't a project pushed by a hundred-billion dollar company; it was an organic, community-driven effort.
 The result was the [JSON:API](https://jsonapi.org) standard, which tackled granular queries long ago:

-> (*Quick aside: I've always found the name of this project hilariously awkward, easy to confuse with any API outputting JSON.
-But you could say the same about GraphQL!
-Just as JSON:API isn't the only API standard outputting JSON, GraphQL isn't the only Graph Query Language - in fact, you could call JSON:API a Graph Query Language as well!*)

 {% highlight ruby %}
 # GET /employees?include=positions